dekorateio/dekorate/readme.md

       }
     }

-Additional options are provided for adding environmnet variables from fields, config maps and secrets.
+Additional options are provided for adding environment variables from fields, config maps and secrets.

 #### Working with volumes and mounts
 To define volumes and mounts for your application, you can use something like: